Douglas Squirrel Removal Services

 During warmer summer months, Douglas squirrels are grayish, with an almost green-brown on their backs, with a pale orange chest and belly and brown feet and legs.
-In the winter, their coat is more brown with a grayer underbelly and chest.
+In the winter, their coat is browner with a grayer underbelly and chest.
 Similar to other squirrels, Douglas squirrels have a white ring around the eye.

 In the winter, a single squirrel will occupy a territory of about 10,000 square meters.
-During the breeding season, a mated pair will reside in 1 territory together.
-Douglas squirrels will sleep in ball-shaped nests in trees, during the winter the squirrels will nest in holes within trees.
+During the breeding season, a mated pair of Douglas squirrels will reside in one territory together.
+Douglas squirrels will sleep in ball-shaped nests in trees; during the winter, the squirrels will nest in holes within trees.

 Do squirrels harm people or property?

-Control and Safety
+Douglas Squirrel Control and Safety

 Trapping and Removal

 If a serious Douglas squirrel problem arises, contact Critter Control of Seattle to handle the furry little rodents.
-Our professional technicians have the training and tools necessary to trap and remove squirrels from private properties.
+Our professional squirrel removal technicians have the training and tools necessary to trap and remove squirrels from private properties.
 We only employ humane methods of eradication and our process is safe for all humans and animals involved.

-We can help you get rid of squirrel problems.
-Call today: 206.431.6833Request a Quote
+We can help you get rid of Douglas squirrel problems.
+Call Critter Control of Seattle today!Request a Quote